Sahiladevi/health_track/README.md

 For this project, I used a smaller, more focused selection of variables from the NHANES 2021–2023 datasets.
 I only kept the columns that were actually needed to explore things like BMI, lifestyle habits, and chronic disease risk and FPED datas from USDA ARS.

-- From DEMO_L.XPT, I pulled just the basics—demographics, education level, income (poverty to income ratio), and weight.
+- From DEMO_L.XPT, I pulled just the basics-demographics, education level, income (poverty to income ratio), and weight.
 - From BMX_L.XPT, I only used the BMI (BMXBMI) column since that’s all I needed from there.
 - From FPED_1720.xls, I pulled the required nutrient food columns required to calculate HEI score (Healthy Eating Index score.)